-Want to play with cats when you’re stressed out with work or school?
-Want to spend your time with the fluffy cuddly playful cats while eating in a cafeteria?
+Want to play with cats when you are stressed out by work or school?
+Want to spend your time with fluffy cuddly playful cats while eating a nice dessert in a cafeteria?
 Then, visit some cat cafes in Japan!

 The phenomenon of Cat Cafes is spreading throughout the whole world.
 There are so many cat cafes in Taiwan, Japan, Singapore, North America, Europe and the Philippines.

 The very first cat café, “Cat Flower Garden”, was opened in Taipei, Taiwan in 1998.
 “Cat Flower Garden” became a tourist destination, drawing many visitors from Japan and from all over the world.
-Only when cat cafés were brought to Japan did they become so popular!
-One of the shop owners of Cat Cafés in Japan named Norimasa Hanada explains that most Japanese people who live in apartments can’t have pets since the landlords prohibit pets in the apartments.
+Only when cat cafes were introduced to Japan have they become so popular!
+One of the shop owners of Cat Cafés in Japan named Norimasa Hanada explains that most Japanese people who live in apartments can not have pets since the landlords prohibit pets in the apartments.
 The aim of cat cafes is to lessen the stress of people by bonding with cats!

-To enjoy the company of cats in “Neko no Mise”, you’ll find scattered chairs, sofas and tables provided.
+To enjoy the cats company in “Neko no Mise”, you’ll find scattered chairs, sofas and tables provided.
 The café also plays soft music you can enjoy while playing with the cats.

-You’ll see different kinds of visitors in cat cafes.
-Some come with their friends to catch up while playing with cats, while others choose to visit with their partners.
+You will see different kinds of visitors in cat cafes.
+Some come with their friends to catch up while playing with cats, while others choose to visit with their partner.
 While to some, this is a way to release stress from school or work as pointed out by Norimasa Hanada.

 What are you waiting for?
 Visit the nearest Japanese cat cafe now!